adoptium/build-jdk/README.md

-# Building OpenJDK from AdoptOpenJDK/openjdk-build
+# Building personal binaries using adoptium/temurin-build scripts

-An action to build OpenJDK from AdoptOpenJDK/openjdk-build
+An action to build personal binaries using adoptium/temurin-build scripts

 ## Usage